vinceskahan/weewx-getting-started/README.md

 ## WeeWX In A Nutshell

-For a working WeeWX system you need to learn how do the following:
+For a typical WeeWX system you need to learn how do the following:

 * install and configure WeeWX itself
 * install and configure a web server to match